What to consider when buying an under-seat bag for air travel

 External Pockets Accessibility

-The ease of access to external pockets is pivotal when choosing an under-seat bag.
+The ease of access to external pockets is pivotal when choosing under seat cabin bags.

 • Quick-access pockets for items like boarding passes and passports